lofidewanto/webcomponents-gwt-simple-examples/README.md

 - Also using this GWT / J2CL example: https://github.com/vegegoku/gwt-j2cl-mind-palace/tree/poc-gwt-j2cl-web-component/gwt-j2cl-web-component

 ### Comments from Colin: See: https://gitter.im/gwtproject/gwt

 - You can't do this in ES5 JS - and GWT 2.x won't generate ES6 classes.
 J2CL can do that.
-- It is possible to shim this - creating the actual custom element ctor in some cheater code which sets it up so you can call it from JS the problem is that the "subclass" calls its superclass, which is HTMLElement - but in ES5, that means calling HTMLElement.call(this), roughly, instead of just saying "extends HTMLElement" and in the JS constructor calling "super()"
+- It is possible to shim this - creating the actual custom element ctor (constructor) in some cheater code which sets it up so you can call it from JS the problem is that the "subclass" calls its superclass, which is HTMLElement - but in ES5, that means calling HTMLElement.call(this), roughly, instead of just saying "extends HTMLElement" and in the JS constructor calling "super()"
-- The HTMLElement constructor doesn't permit calling the constructor as a function, only as a super constructor (its possible I am not mapping that error correctly, its easier to tell from the JS instead of the sourcemapped Java, but the idea is right at least)
+- The HTMLElement constructor doesn't permit calling the constructor as a function, only as a super constructor (its possible I am not mapping that error correctly, its easier to tell from the JS instead of the sourcemapped Java, but the idea is right at least).

-### More Explanation

-... todo ...

 ### Building Web Component (WC): comments from Colin: